chloebanksweb/chloebanks.co.uk/content/posts/my-writing-room.md

 draft: true

 ---
-I don't often do blog updates as my writing life is somewhat slower than it used to be!
-I am still slowly working on my next novel - and enjoying it very much, now I've taken any pressure off myself to actually finish it by a certain deadline.
-I am writing each chapter by hand first.
-I am amazed at the difference this is making to me creatively!
+I don't often do blog updates as my writing life is somewhat slower than it used to be.
+I am still working on my next novel - and enjoying it very much, now I've taken any pressure off myself to actually finish it by a certain deadline.
+I am writing each chapter by hand first and I am amazed at the difference this is making to me creatively!
 It's brilliant.

-I have one other piece of writing news but I am not allowed to share it yet!
-I hope to be able to in a couple of weeks.
+I have one exciting piece of writing news but I am not allowed to share it yet!
+I hope to be able to in a couple of weeks and I can't wait.

-That leaves only one thing left on the writing news front... my new writing space.
+That leaves only one thing to tell you about... my new writing space.
 Since our two boys crowded me out of having one of the spare bedrooms to write in, I have made do with my desk being crammed behind the sofa in our living room.
 No more!

 Last month we re-did our living room and arranged it so that my workspace is a purposeful part of it.
 Sure, it's still a corner of the living room, but it is a corner made for me with a new big desk and lovely things to look at.
 It sounds silly but I swear it has made me much more productive!